 Eric Reyes Eric is a proud product of CPS and a parent of a CPS student.
 His work in education has been driven by an interest in social justice.
 He holds an M.A. in Sociology and Education from Teachers College, Columbia University.
 There his graduate studies focused on school equity, dropout prevention, gender and schools, school discipline policies, charter schools, and education policy.
 Eric lives in Pilsen.

-Cassie Creswell Cassandre is the parent of a second grader and a preschooler at Goethe Elementary.
-She is an active member of the Logan Square community, having served on Goethe's Title I Parent Advisory Council and the board of Friends of Goethe School and helping establish and run a community garden at Haas Park.
+Cassie Creswell in addition to being on the RYH Board, Cassie leads More Than A Score Chicago, a coalition working towards ending the overuse and misuse of standardized testing.
+Cassie is an active member of the Logan Square community, having served on Goethe's Title I Parent Advisory Council and the board of Friends of Goethe School and helping establish and run a community garden at Haas Park.
+Cassie transferred her kids to private school last year due to CPS policies that she's currently trying to change.
 She has a PhD in linguistics and an MSE in computer science from the University of Pennsylvania and worked as a research scientist in the software industry before staying at home with her daughters.

 Christopher Ball is the father of an elementary CPS student in the Sheffield neighborhood.
 He supports the Montessori pedagogy and similar methods that draw on the scientific study of children's natural intellectual and social development.
 He taught political science at Johns Hopkins University, the University of Iowa, and Iowa State University before moving to Chicago, and has adjuncted at Loyola and DePaul universities in Chicago